Eating Disorder Therapy Orlando

 DBT also allows a person to break out of the self-deprecating habits that they find themselves automatically falling into when they begin to sense any form of distress coming their way.
 Mindfulness plays a huge role in breaking out automatic behaviors.
 Mindfulness could look like noticing where they feel the emotion in their body or bringing themselves back to the here and now by splashing cool water on their face or breathing in essential oils.

 If you or someone you know is struggling with an eating disorder, please don’t hesitate to reach out to us at Mindful Living Counseling Orlando.
-We have a few openings for new clients seeking therapy in Orlando.

 *Deloitte Access Economics.
 The Social and Economic Cost of Eating Disorders in the United States of America: A Report for the Strategic Training Initiative for the Prevention of Eating Disorders and the Academy for Eating Disorders.
 June 2020.
 Available at: https://www.hsph.harvard.edu/striped/report-economic-costs-of-eating-disorders/.